CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/test-disable-authentication/register-user-group-test/test-group-admin/test-new-user/README.txt

 @ddblock_end copyright
 ******************************/

-Register users and groups using group admin
+Register a new user using as group admin account.
-Currently this can not take place as the group admin can not work through the iRODS API.